 Is your private import data actually public record?
 Check out our article Manifest Confidentiality: Do Import Records Affect Business?

-Aside from a Manifest Hold, there are three other types of holds that may be placed on imports entering the U.S. by sea or air.
+Aside from a manifest hold, there are three other types of holds that may be placed on imports entering the U.S. by sea or air.
 Much like manifest holds, some of these may be issued as random spot checks.

 Strictly sticking to import regulations and maintaining a secure and accurate manifest system can help you prevent some of these holds.
-Aside from showing you are a law-abiding importer, the fewer holds placed on your shipments, the better you serve your clients.

 Customs manifest holds and audits can cost import companies upwards of $5,000 in penalties for a single shipment.
 Simple mistakes can turn a profitable venture into a hopeless money pit.